maxmx/bootstrap-stylus/README.md

 ### Using with gulp

-To use with gulp, use bootsrap-stylus as a plugin.
+To use with gulp, use bootstrap-stylus as a plugin.

 ```
 var bootstrap = require('bootstrap-styl');